|Back to Main Print This Page Email to a Friend|

 A high platelet count is 400,000 or above

-A higher-than-normal number of platelets (thrombocytosis) refers to when your body is making too many platelets
+A higher-than-normal number of platelets is called thrombocytosis.
+It means your body is making too many platelets.
+Causes may include:

 - Certain medicines